RookAndPawn/pausable_clock/README.md

 ## Caveats
 - We use an `AtomicU64` to contain the entire state of the pausable clock, so the granularity of the instant's produced by the clock is milliseconds.
 This means the maximum time the timer can handle is on the order of hundreds of thousands of years.
 - Reads of the pause state for `PausableClock::is_paused` is done atomically with `Ordering::Relaxed`.
-That allows the call to be slightly faster, but it means you shouldn't think it as fencing a operations
+That allows the call to be slightly faster, but it means you shouldn't think it as fencing a operations.
+You can use `PausableClock::is_paused_ordered` if you need that kind of guarantee.
+- There is a significant amount of weakly-ordered atomic operation going on in this library to make sure the calls to now and unpausable task don't require any locks.
+I can't claim that it is provably correct, but it has been tested to high degree of certainty on x86_64 processors.
+Tests on weakly ordered systems are forthcoming as are `loom`-based tests.